-When a new year begins – particularly this one! – it’s tempting to leave last year completely behind.
+When a new year begins – it’s tempting to leave last year completely behind.

-But we need to remember those that gave in 2020 with loud and proud gratitude for donors who contributed in the last few months.
+But we must remember those who gave in the previous year with loud and proud gratitude for donors who contributed in the last few months.

 Here are some tips to help:

 1. Send it as soon as possible.
 It is important to recognize and thank your donors as soon as possible after they’ve made a gift.
 Having an automatic acknowledgment email in place is a start, but adding a more personalized and strategic thank-you message that mentions the campaign and its success will go a long way toward engaging your recipients over a longer time.

 2. Thank your donors across platforms.
 Move beyond emails to thank your donors via social media, text messages, and on your website.
 And don’t worry if non-donors can also see these messages – thanking your supporters publicly and sharing your campaign’s impact with the world may motivate others to join in and support you, too.